richardekong/Qoutes/README.md

-# Qoutes
-Qoute is a repository consisting a list of 103 famous qoutes and Authors in JSON format, implemented to facilitate the functions of a random qoute web application.
+This repository contains a 0ver hundred qoutes and their respective authors.
+The are presented in JSON format, to facilitate the functionalities of a random qoute web aplication.